vivianschu/biol266-programming-tutorials/Tutorial2-Python/README.md

 ## Getting Started

 #### What are Code Editors?
-A code editor, or an Integrated Deevelopment Environment (IDE) is a computer software that allows the user to write code and debug.
+A code editor, or an Integrated Development Environment (IDE) is a computer software that allows the user to write code and debug.
 Popular free code editing software includes: Sublime Text, Visual Studio Code, IDLE, Spyder and Jupyter

 ### Downloading Python and Code Editor